Jupiter's Large Moons

 Io

 The Galilean moon closest to Jupiter is Io.
+Io has a iron-nickel core surrounded by a rock shell that extends all the way to the surface.
 Io has no impact craters even though it has a rocky, solid surface.
 The surface must be very young because something has erased the impact craters.
-Even though Io has nearly the same size and density as the Moon, Io is the most geologically active world in the solar system.
+Even though Io has nearly the same size (3643 km across) and density (3.53X water) as the Moon, Io is the most geologically active world in the solar system.
 Io has many volcanoes and all of its craters are volcanic in origin.
 It is so active despite its small size because of the enormous stresses it experiences from Jupiter.

 Io's volcanoes from the New Horizons spacecraft

-Even though Io is about the same distance from Jupiter as the Moon is from the Earth, Io experiences much stronger tidal stretching because Jupiter is over 300 times more massive than the Earth.
+Even though Io is about the same distance from Jupiter as the Moon is from the Earth, Io experiences much stronger tidal stretching because Jupiter is over 300 times more massive than the Earth---Io's rock surface bulges up and down by as much as 100 meters!
+Io also takes 1.77 days to orbit Jupiter---compare that with the 27.3 days that the Moon takes to orbit the Earth.
 Io's orbit is kept from being exactly circular by the gravity of its Galilean neighbor Europa and the more distant Ganymede.
-Io cannot keep one side exactly facing Jupiter and with the varying strengths of the tides because of its elliptical orbit, Io is stretched and twisted.
+Io, Europa, and Ganymede have a 4:2:1 orbital resonance that keeps their orbits elliptical.
+For every four orbits of Io, Europa orbits twice and Ganymede orbits once.
+Io cannot keep one side exactly facing Jupiter and with the varying strengths of the tides because of its elliptical orbit, Io is stretched and twisted over short time periods.
 The tidal flexing heats Io's interior to the melting point just as kneading dough warms it up.
 The heat escapes through powerful eruptions spewing sulfur compounds in giant umbrella-shaped plumes up to almost 300 kilometers above the surface.
 The tidal heating from Jupiter has driven away much of the volatile materials like water, carbon dioxide, etc. Io's surface is a splotchy mixture of orange, yellow, black, red, and white.
 The colors are created by sulfur and sulfur dioxide at various temperatures in liquid and solid states.
+Io has a very low density, rarefied atmosphere consisting of just an exosphere layer made of sulfur dioxide molecules.

 Europa